 Valdez | South Central

-Valdez is a Year Round Playground and is a city that needs to be on every visitors list of must do’s.
+Valdez Alaska is a Year Round Playground and is a city that needs to be on every visitors list of must do’s.
 It has a spectacular mix of tidewater glaciers, forests and mountains unequaled in the State and offers incredible recreational opportunities throughout the year.
 After you see the breathtaking mountain scenery and experience glacier and wildlife viewing in Prince William Sound, you will see that even Mother Nature has her favorites.
 Located on the north shore of a deepwater fjord in Prince William Sound, Valdez is only 120 air miles east of Anchorage but is a 305 mile drive via the Richardson and Glenn Highways.
 It is also the southern terminus of the Trans-Alaska oil pipeline.
 Construction of the Trans-Alaska oil pipeline terminal and other cargo transportation facilities brought rapid growth in the 1970s.

-which resulted in a tsunami that destroyed the original city, killing 30 people.
-Rather than abandon their town, Valdez residents elected instead to simply move it—literally—four miles away.
+Valdez Alaska is internationally famous for two main reasons: first, it was severely affected by the March 1964 Good Friday earthquake in Prince William Sound, which was the second most powerful earthquake ever recorded (9.2 magnitude).
+The earthquake resulted in a tsunami that destroyed the original city, killing 30 people.
+Rather than abandon their town, Valdez residents elected to simply move it—literally—four miles away.
 They chose a rock-firm area which had been suggested as an alternate location for the town in 1911.
-Some moved their older homes but most built modern, contemporary structures.
+Some moved their older homes but most built new, modern structures.

 Secondly, Valdez was also severely affected by the 1989 Exxon Valdez oil tanker spill that took place in Prince William Sound.
 This oil spill was the largest oil spill in U.S. history at the time and severely affected the eco-system and marine life of the Sound for years.